-In this struggle with the tumor, God's great love has met me.
-He's been there and has blessed and been good.
-In a quote by Verdell Davis, she says, We will learn to celebrate in the midst of our pains only when we believe those pains are the tools of our transformation.
+"We will learn to celebrate in the midst of our pains only when we believe those pains are the tools of our transformation.
 This world is a training ground for eternity with God.
 His magnificent purpose is to make us holy as He is holy.
-He works within all the pains that make us cry and the joys that make our hearts sing to implant His character deep within.
+He works within all the pains that make us cry and the joys that make our hearts sing to implant His character deep within."